21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Of course, it has been a bit transformed.
 And now this dream turned into an all-in-one solution to fit all marketing needs.
 But for now, it’s still a dream.

 No matter how full-fledged the marketing platform is, it hardly solves all the tasks of marketing, sales, and support equally well.
 Something will suffer, for example, SEO, ads, SMM, landings, and your budget.
-So the solution is martech stack: collect ultimately connected tools for each of your business needs.
+So the solution is a martech stack: collect ultimately connected tools for each of your business needs.

 The secret is to choose the tool that covers not one, but several tasks.
 Like Dashly that serves lead generation and nurturing goals for marketing, sales, and support.